TobyRet/Arabic_numerals/README.md

 Arabic Numerals Converter
 =========================

-This programmer converts Roman numerals into their Arabic numeral equivalents.
+This programme converts Roman numerals into their Arabic numeral equivalents.
+To run: '''ruby arabic.rb'''